UnMaskFork: Test-Time Scaling for Masked Diffusion via Deterministic Action Branching: Experiments

 We evaluated our approach on coding tasks using 100 samples each from LiveCodeBench~\citep{jain2025livecodebench}, HumanEval+, and MBPP+ (via EvalPlus~\citep{liu2023is}).
 To compute the reward signal during the search, we utilized the public test cases for LiveCodeBench and the standard test cases for EvalPlus, defining the reward as the proportion of passed tests.
 Candidates with the highest reward were selected for final evaluation.
 We report the Pass@1 score computed on the private test set (LiveCodeBench) and the extended test set (EvalPlus).

 Beyond coding, we also evaluated UMF on the MATH dataset~\citep{hendrycks2021measuring}.
 We sampled 15 problems from each of the 7 categories, totaling 105 problems.
-We employed Qwen2.5-Math-PRM-7B~\citep{zhang-etal-2025-lessons} to calculate the reward, and for Pass@1 evaluation, we compared the generated answer with the groundtruth.
+We employed Qwen2.5-Math-PRM-7B~\citep{zhang-etal-2025-lessons} to calculate the reward, and used \texttt{math\_verify} for answer extraction and equivalence checking when computing Pass@1.